dosyago/devtoolium/README.md

 ## What is this?

 Nothing fancy folks, just a simple
-HTTPS+WebSocket Proxy Server with Auth to help you securely expose DevTools (inlcuding all the endpoints like `/json` and all the `ws://` endpoints for all the targets, and even the **devtools-frontend**: the inspector you see when you open hit Ctrl+Shift+I in your browser).
+HTTPS Proxy and WebSocket Proxy Server with authentication to help you securely expose DevTools (inlcuding all the endpoints like `/json` and all the `ws://` endpoints for all the targets, and even the **devtools-frontend**: the inspector you see when you open hit Ctrl+Shift+I in your browser).

 This lets you connect to browsers remotely to run automation workloads, or collaborate on bugs, securely, without needing to worry about how `--remote-debugging-port` creates an insecure HTTP server, and unencrypted websockets.
 Now, everything is encrypted.